 Components of a Profit and Loss Statement

 • Earnings before interest and taxes (EBIT): EBIT, also called operating income, is calculated by subtracting all operating expenses from gross profit.
 EBIT is a crucial profitability measure used to show the income from a business’s core operations.
+It’s particularly valuable when assessing the quality of earnings, as it focuses on the sustainability and repeatability of a company’s core business performance.
+This is because it excludes the effects of financing decisions, non-recurring gains/losses, and tax strategies.

-• Net income: Net income is the last line of the P&L — calculated after taxes are deducted.
+• Net income: Net income is the last line of the P&L—calculated after taxes are deducted.
 This “kitchen sink” calculation is often the first place that investors and lenders look to assess a company’s fiscal health.

 • Earnings per share (EPS): For public companies, EPS is calculated by dividing net income by the number of shares outstanding.
 Investors use this figure to help decide whether they want to invest in a company.